Langley Park–Cheverly Line: Better Bus Redesign

 In 2022, WMATA launched its Better Bus Redesign project, which aimed to redesign the entire Metrobus Network and is the first full redesign of the agency's bus network in its history.

 In April 2023, WMATA launched its Draft Visionary Network.
 As part of the drafts, WMATA proposed to split the F8 into different portions.

 The portion between Cheverly station and the intersection of Annapolis Road & Baltimore Avenue was renamed to Route MD342 in the drafts and was modified to operate between Takoma station and Capitol Heights station via Martin Luther King Jr. Highway, Columbia Pike Road, Cheverly station, Cheverly Avenue, Landover Road, Hospital Drive, Prince George's Hospital, Annapolis Road, Bladensburg Road, 8th Avenue, Hamilton Street, West Hyattsville station, Queens Chapel Road, Chillum Road, Eastern Avenue, and Carroll Street.
 The line would be a combination of Routes F1, F2, and F8.

 The portion between Prince George's Hospital and Hyattsville Crossing station was also modified to no longer serve West Hyattsville station, and instead operate between Cheverly station and Highview Apartments via via Arbor Street, Tuxedo Road, Kenilworth Avenue, Pepsi Place, Hospital Drive, Prince George's Hospital, Landover Road, Annapolis Road, Baltimore Avenue, Charles Armentrout Drive, Rhode Island Avenue, Jefferson Street, 42nd Avenue, Queensbury Road, Hyattsville Crossing station, East-West Highway, Toledo Terrace, Northwest Drive, Dean Drive, and Highview Terrace.
 The line was named Route MD344 in the proposals and was a combination of portions from Routes F1, F2, F8, and R4.

-During WMATA's Revised Draft Visionary Network, WMATA renamed Route MD342 to Route P43 and changed the route to match the same routing as the current TheBus Route 18 route between Takoma Langley Crossroads Transit Center and Addison Road station, and took over much of the F8 service between Cherverly station and Takoma Langley Crossroads Transit Center except the route would not operate to West Hyattsville station and Prince George's Hospital or along Adelphi Road, Toledo Road, Belcrest Road, Jefferson Street, Charles Armentrout Drive, and Baltimore Avenue.
+During WMATA's Revised Draft Visionary Network, WMATA renamed Route MD342 to Route P43 and changed the route to match the same routing as the current TheBus Route 18 route between Takoma Langley Crossroads Transit Center and Addison Road station, and took over much of the F8 service between Cheverly station and Takoma Langley Crossroads Transit Center except the route would not operate to West Hyattsville station and Prince George's Hospital or along Adelphi Road, Toledo Road, Belcrest Road, Jefferson Street, Charles Armentrout Drive, and Baltimore Avenue.
 Route MD344 was merged with the proposed Route MD252 and was renamed to Route P42, and would operate between Takoma station and New Carrollton station via Fort Lincoln.
 Route F8 service along Adelphi Road, Toledo Road, and Belcrest Road was taken over by the proposed Route P32, and service along Jefferson Street was taken over by the proposed Route P10.
 There was no replacement service along Charles Armentrout Drive and Baltimore Avenue.
 All changes were then proposed during WMATA's 2025 Proposed Network.

 On November 21, 2024, WMATA approved its Better Bus Redesign Network.

 Beginning on June 29, 2025, all Route F8 service was discontinued and replaced by a combination of rerouted Metrobus routes and TheBus routes with TheBus Route P43 being the main replacement, while Metrobus Routes P10, P32, and P33 partially replaced the F8.